-At this point, you probably feel like you’ve heard the phrase “new normal” about a thousand times.
-Or maybe closer to a million times.
-We doubt you have an accurate count of it, but let’s just call it like it is: we’re all getting sick of hearing about the so-called new normal.
+At this point, you probably feel like you’ve heard the phrase “new normal” about a million times.
+Well, maybe close to a billion times.
+We doubt you have an accurate count, but let’s just call it like it is: we’re all getting sick of hearing about the so-called new normal.

 With things changing around us constantly, it’s impossible to even guess what a longer-term new normal is going to look like or to anticipate what we each need to do to adjust to that state.

 Here’s one thing that can be a constant in these wild times: at-home yoga.

 That’s right, guys — it can be a constant.
 And doesn’t it sound really appealing to have a constant right about now?
 Especially one that can make you feel so darn good?

 When life is in a state of chaos, it can be tempting to give up on certain healthy habits.
 We can all be honest and admit that we’ve used having a rough day or feeling stressed out as excuses to skip out on a workout.
 And since the whole world has felt like it’s stuck in an endless pattern of rough, stressed-out days recently, it hardly comes as a surprise to us that plenty of people have put their fitness regimens on hold.

 It may not come as a surprise, but that doesn’t mean it’s the only way.
 In fact, there’s a much healthier way to adjust to this new normal!
 And at-home yoga — whether it be a beginner yoga class or a cardio-infused power yoga flow — is a major part of it.